 From home page to payment completion there are a total of 67 steps.

-Which means the user needs to take 66 actions to go from A-Z.
+This means the user needs to take 66 actions to go from A-Z.

 Which is a lot.